Crown Princess Mathilde: Three Day Visit to Albania

 On the third and last day, March 30, Princess Mathilde has visited a primary school in Tirana and also the Durres Archeological Museum and Amphitheatre in Tirana.

 The European Immunization Week will be held between April 21 and 27, 2012.Filed under Belgian Royals

-Tagged Albania, Children, Health, Patronage, Queen Mathilde, Working Visit, World Health Organization.
+Tagged Albania, Children, Health, Patronage, Queen Mathilde of the Belgians, Working Visit, World Health Organization.